sanga28/chainport_/README.md

 ## Secure Frontend–Backend Architecture

 ChainPort follows a strict separation of concerns to ensure that no sensitive credentials are exposed to users.
+In simple terms, users see only the interface, while all sensitive logic and secrets are handled securely on the backend.

 ### Frontend (Public Layer)
 - Acts only as a user interface
 - Communicates with backend via HTTPS APIs